-Jewish holidays usually follow the same story: they attempted to kill us; they failed, now permits eat.
+Jewish holidays usually follow the same story: they attempted to kill us; they failed, now permit us to eat.
 Like the Israelites’ exodus from Egypt and the miracle of the oil lasting eight whole days, these victories are continually accompanied by widespread amounts of Jewish delicacies, like brisket and latkes.
 But meals aren’t simplest used for celebratory activities — it’s additionally consumed in times of mourning, just like the shiva.
-In Judaism, while a person dies, the family historically partakes in a seven-day length of mourning known as shiva.
+In Judaism, while a person dies, the family historically partakes in a seven-day mourning known as shiva.
 It begins right away after the burial, and even as not all mourners take a seat for the entire shiva length, one aspect stays consistent: an abundance of food.

 1. Paper items